The image source is Pexels.

 School preparation is another time killer.
 Most people do this in the morning.
 The result is a rush of bathing, finding the right clothes, and making lunches.
 The scenario becomes hectic, tense, and leads to conflict.
 Avoid this by prepping for the next day the night before.
 Have everyone pick out outfits and make their lunches.
 Make sure your children complete their homework within a reasonable time the previous night.
 If not, ensure they get up early to finish instead of rushing through the work on the bus or in the car.

 5. Carve Time For Family

 A calendar filled with constant events doesn’t help family unity.
 On the contrary, it can pull them apart.
 Further, parents could start to feel that they’re simply drivers for their children and partners.
 Don’t let the situation get this far.
 No matter how it’s done, carve time out for family moments during the week.
-Have a meal together, go for a walk, or attend an event that’s not school-related to step out of standard routines.
+Have a meal together, go for a walk, or watch a family movie.
+Try to attend an event that’s not school-related to step out of standard routines every once in a while.
 It allows you to catch up with everything that’s happened and reconnect.

 These five efficiency tips are a small group of tips & tricks your family should utilize.
 You can also get your kids to help with chores, get up a bit earlier to plan the day, and optimize online shopping to increase your efficiency.
 Regardless of what you choose, make sure to give yourself and everyone else time to decompress.